goktug16/Opcode-Language-Processing/README.md

 <h1>Detecting Vulnerability in Hardware Description Languages - Opcode Language Processing</h1>

+<p>This work is presently under review and has been submitted to HIPEAC 2024, the 6th edition of the International Workshop on Secure Hardware, Architectures, and Software (SeHAS) held in Munich, Germany.
+In the event of acceptance, the proceedings will be published in the IEEE Embedded Systems Letters, and we will provide citation information.</p>

 <h2>Overview</h2>

 <p>Our project uses a Convolutional Neural Network (CNN)-based architecture to find trojan patterns in hardware designs.
 We analyze both the opcode version of the Hardware Description Language (HDL) code and the HDL code itself to understand and compare the results.
 This helps us uncover security issues in hardware systems.</p>